a-ma72/rainflow/README.md

 To take the residue into account, you may implement a custom method or use some predefined functions.

-### Features of this package
- 1. Modular architecture in two layers:
-    a) Module _rainflow.c_ (with _rainflow.h_) holds all necessary functions for rainflow counting and histogram extraction.
-You may select multiple optional features at compile time:
-    `RFC_MINIMAL`: To use core functions for rainflow counting only (for porting to µControllers for example).
-    `RFC_TP_SUPPORT`: Turning point storage.
-    `RFC_HCM_SUPPORT`: Use HCM algorithm (Clormann/Seeger).
-    `RFC_AT_SUPPORT`: User defined amplitude transformation (Haigh diagram).
-    `RFC_DH_SUPPORT`:  Damage history storage.
-    `RFC_USE_DELEGATES`: Delegates for various core functions to implement user defined behavior.
-    `RFC_GLOBAL_EXTREMA`:  Store global data extrema.
-    `RFC_DAMAGE_FAST`: Using lookup tables for damage and amplitude transformation.
-    Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.
-(The minimal version of this package is created using _COAN_ with option `RFC_MINMAL`set.)
-    b) C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
-    This class also offers container class based turning point storage.
- 2. Streamable: You may count you data at once, as data packages or sample-wise.
- 3. Class width fit to your needs.
-Dynamically increase class width, when needed.
-(Needs turning point storage.)
- 4. Optional HCM counting method (Clormann/Seeger).
- 5. Woehler curve with up to two slopes, fatigue limit and omission.
- 6. Miners rule for damage accumulation (elementary, original, modified and consequent).
- 7. In-time damage indicator (Miners' consequent rule).
- 8. In-time histograms: rainflow matrix, level crossing and range pair counting.
- 9. Turning points with hysteresis filtering.
-Turning points involved in a closed hysteresis are marked as pairs, with its partial assigned damage.
-(Compact history)
- 10. Look-up tables for damage calculation and amplitude transformation.
- 11. Amplitude transformation (Haigh diagram) according to FKM (symmetrical, unsymmetrical or user defined).
- 12. Damage history (uncompressed), TBD
- 13. Various methods on residual data:
-     - According to DIN 45667
-     - ASTM method (halfcycle, fullcycle)
-     - Second run
-     - HCM

 ---
 ### References:
 [1] "Standard Practices for Cycle Counting in Fatigue Analysis."